As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Geodes are rarely sold based on carat, gram, or ounce weight.
 They are usually sold as a whole piece based on their value factors more than just weight.
 However, the price of big interior geodes, whose size reaches the first meters, is usually expressed as a price per kilo.

-Here is a table to have an impression of how geode price can be expressed in different units.
+Here is a table to explain how geode price can be expressed in different units.

 What is the Most Expensive Geode?

 The most expensive geode is The Empress of Uruguay geode.
 This amethyst-bearing geode is 3.27 tall and 2.5 tons in weight.
 It was initially purchased for 75,000 dollars in 2007.
-Now its price is estimated at around $200,000.
-But according to the owner, the geode is not for sale.
+Now, its price is estimated at around $200,000.
+However, according to the owner, the geode is not for sale.

-TIP: You need to be careful when buying geodes online because the internet is full of fake geodes for sale.
+TIP: You must be careful when buying geodes online because the internet is full of fake geodes for sale.
 Check out the ultimate guide on the main differences between real and fake geodes in the article below:

 Difference Between Real & Fake Geodes: Focus on These Signs